gintareauks/interactive-form-v3/README.md

 // REAL TIME VALIDATION
 Credit card forms that are neccessary to fill in have real time validation.
 These include:
 - Credit card number => Displays an error message when less than 13 or more than 16 digits are entered.
-A new message displays when the Card number is valid.
+Valid sign displayed when the Card number is valid.
-- Zip code => error message when less than or more than 5 digits.
-A new message displays when Zip code is valid.
+- Zip code => Error message when less than or more than 5 digits are entered.
+Valid sign displayed when Zip code is valid.
-- CVV => error message when lass than 3 or more than 3 digits.
-A new message displays when CVV is valid.
+- CVV => Error message when less than or more than 3 digits entered.
+Valid sign displayed when CVV is valid.

 // CONDITIONAL ERROR MESSAGE
 Email field has 2 conditional error messages that switch depending on the situation.